Skip to content

 Every week we hear of new tools, data platforms and opportunities for organizations to embrace advanced digital technologies such as artificial intelligence.
 Yet despite investment and the focus of smart people, few organizations succeed in making wide and systematic use of their data.

-Today's IT is both at the heart of the problem and can enable the solution.
-Many teams use tools and data platforms that recognize the value of metadata, but this metadata is managed in a siloed, proprietary way that assumes they are the sole approach to managing this key resource.
-The result is that knowledge is not shared across teams that use different tool sets.
+Many teams use tools and data platforms that recognize the value of metadata, but this metadata is managed in a siloed, proprietary way that assumes each tool/platform is the sole guardian of this key resource.
+The result is that knowledge is not shared across teams that use different tool sets, creating artificial barriers to sharing and collaboration.

-Egeria is an open source project dedicated to enabling teams to collaborate by making metadata open and automatically exchanged between tools and platforms, no matter which vendor they come from.
+Egeria is an open source project dedicated to enabling teams to collaborate by making metadata, and related business context, both open and interoperable between tools and platforms, no matter which vendor they come from.

 Ready to run Egeria?